kaifmohamad923/Letsdefend-Writeups/SOC170/README.md

 ## Adding Investigation Artifacts

-Important artifacts such as the attacker IP address, malicious URL, and victim IP address were added to the incident case for documentation purposes.
+Important artifacts such as the attacker IP address, malicious URL, and victim server IP address were added to the case for proper documentation and tracking.

 ![image13](Image/image13.png)